tdavisjr/githubfirst100/README.md

-Just a simple Backbone.js app that lists GitHubs first 100 users
+Just a simple web app that lists GitHubs first 100 users by utilizing the GitHub API

+The same app is implemented using multiple javascript MV* frameworks